CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Overview

 \section{Overview}

-\tool automates cryptographic formal arguments implying security of CCSA models. \tool takes as input a protocol specification composed of function declarations, cryptographic constraints on those functions, and a protocol description in the form of partially-ordered \emph{steps}.
-The given protocol description is translated into a first-order logic formula over term algebras with tailored term evaluations.
-In this way, \tool transforms the problem of protocol verification into validity checking of term algebra properties, integrating first-order axiomatic reasoning completely within saturation theorem proving.
-As such, \tool provides fully-automated reasoning to prove the security of CCSA models, leveraging and extending subterm reasoning in term algebras and within the \mvampire theorem prover~\cite{vampire}.
+This section gives a high-level overview of \tool, while the following sections will go into the more formal details.
+The tool takes as input \begin{enumerate*}[label=\textbf{(\roman{enumi})}, ref=(\roman{enumi})] \item a protocol specification composed of function declarations, capturing the cryptographic messages used in the protocol, \item constraints on those functions, expressing their cryptographic semantics, and \item a protocol description in the form of partially preordered \emph{steps}.\end{enumerate*} The given protocol description is translated into a first-order logic (FOL) formula over term algebras with tailored term evaluations, and the final proof is off-loaded to the \mvampire first-order theorem prover~\cite{vampire}.
+In other words, \tool transforms the problem of protocol verification into validity checking of term algebra properties, integrating first-order axiomatic reasoning completely within saturation theorem proving.
+As such, \tool provides fully-automated reasoning to prove the security of CCSA models, leveraging and extending subterm reasoning in term algebras within \mvampire.

-\begin{mex}[Basic Hash] We motivate our work using the following simple protocol inspired by the RFID protocols described in~\cite{brusoFormalVerificationPrivacy2010}.
+\begin{mex}[Basic Hash] Let us illustrate our approach through the following simple protocol inspired by the RFID protocols described in~\cite{brusoFormalVerificationPrivacy2010}:

-Here, a tag $T$ outputs a fresh nonce $\mathsf{n}$ both in plain text and hashed ($\mathcal{H}$) with the key $\mathsf{k}$ shared with a reader $R$.
-For simplicity, we model a single reader $R$ operating over multiple sessions (parameterized by $i$) and multiple tags $T$ (parameterized by $j$ and $i$).
+Here, a tag $T_j$ outputs a \emph{fresh} nonce $\n$ both in plain text and hashed ($\mhash$) with the key $\mk_j$ shared with a reader $R$.
+For simplicity, we model a single reader $R$ operating over multiple tags $T$ (parameterized by $j$).

-At session $i$, the reader $R_i$ tries to authenticate the tag $T_{i\,j}$ by checking that the message it received was properly constructed using a key $k_j$ within its database.

-The security query used in \tool to formalize the above authentication property is given in \autoref{list:query-basic-hash-1}.
-Our analysis addresses the \emph{authentication} of a tag $T_{i\,j}$ by reader $R_i$.
-Intuitively, this means that when $R_i$ accepts an authentication of the $j^{\text{th}}$ tag $T_{i\,j}$, then $T_{i\,j}$ really attempted to authenticate. \end{mex}
+Intuitively, this protocol guarantees a property called non-injective agreement~\cite{loweHierarchyAuthenticationSpecifications1997}, i.e., when $R$ authenticates tag $T_{j}$, then $T_{j}$ started an authentication session with $R$. \end{mex}